-We combine many years of experience in the model-based support of drug development projects and general application of advanced analytics to inform decision making
+We combine several decades of experience in the model-based and strategy-based support of drug development programs and general application of advanced analytics to inform decision making

 Schmidt, H., Radivojevic, A. (2014) Enhancing population pharmacokinetic (popPK) modeling efficiency using an integrated workflow, Journal of Pharmacokinetics and Pharmacodynamics, invited paper, 41(4)